Burn Ban - Level 1

 The river is seasonally open for fishing.

-Kayaking only allowed downstream of Twin Falls.
+Kayaking is only allowed downstream of Twin Falls.

 Map & visitor guide